 in Laughlin, Nevada.

-Illinois, Glen Schwartz is in Cleveland, Ohio.
+It is believed that Charlie Allen, from the old PG&E (Pacific, Gas, and Electric) Band died in the late.
+70's.
+Ken Utterback is in Illinois, Glen Schwartz is in Cleveland, Ohio.
 Wendall Krueth, who says he is in touch with Utterback, was the source for this information.

 Howie Hubberman contacted me.
 His email: email@example.com